spacemaze/cppl/levitation/Levitation.md

 	}
 	```

-**Note:** inline definitions are allowed for both regular
-structs and classes and for templates.
+**Note:** inline definitions are allowed for regular structs, classes and for templates.
 But only those declared with `inline` specifier will be considered
 as inline methods.